varunkumarkj/Introduction/README.md

    - Excel Formulas and Functions: Advanced

 📈 **Projects:**
-   - 📊 [Project Name 1](Link-to-Project-Repo): Brief description of the project and key insights.
+   - 📊 [Gender and Religious based Marital status across Districts of Karnataka](Link-to-Project-Repo): Brief description of the project and key insights.

 📚 **Education:**